5idereal/docs/guide/syntax.md

-# Markdown Syntax
+# Markdown 語法

 Slides are written within **a single markdown file** (by default `./slides.md`).

 You can use [the Markdown features](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) as you normally would, with the additional support of inlined HTML and Vue Components.
 Styling using [UnoCSS](/custom/config-unocss) is also supported.
 Use `---` padded with a new line to separate your slides.

 ~~~md
 # Slidev